rideconnection/clearinghouse/README.md

 ## Deploy Code to Server

-This is documented in the master branch, but basically, to get things going you want to run:

-    cap deploy:setup
-    cap deploy:cold
-    cap deploy:migrations

-And you're done!
+See the README in the master branch for information on deploying the app to the web server.

 ## SETTING UP NEW SERVERS

 Create a new node for a new server:

     cd nodes
-    cp ../node-templates/webserver_template.json <Server IP>.json
+    cp ../node-templates/web_server_template.json <server-hostname>.json

-Edit <Server IP>.json file and change username and password to anything you like and remove or add cookbooks if you want.
+Edit <server-hostname>.json file and change username and password to anything you like and remove or add cookbooks if you want.